Holiday Inn & Suites Siracha Laemchabang - ฿5,500 (7 Night Pattaya / Chonburi Sandbox Hotel)

-Booking requests put you in direct contact with the Holiday Inn & Suites Siracha Laemchabang in a prioritized manner, and Holiday Inn & Suites Siracha Laemchabang will directly collect payment from you.
+คำขอจองทำให้คุณ ติดต่อโดยตรง กับ Holiday Inn & Suites Siracha Laemchabang อยู่ในลำดับความสำคัญ และ Holiday Inn & Suites Siracha Laemchabang จะเรียกเก็บเงินจากคุณโดยตรง

 Hotel Refund Policy